GOP Presidential Candidates Court Iowans

 DON GONYEA: The Republican who's been getting the most buzz this week in Iowa seems to be former Arkansas governor Mike Huckabee.
 The social conservative was in the upstairs dining room at Doughy Joey's pizza lounge in Waterloo when he found out that a woman seated at a long table to his left was having a birthday.

-Mr. MIKE HUCKABEE (Republican, Former Arkansas Governor): We do have a responsibility to protect life from the point of conception.
+MIKE HUCKABEE: We do have a responsibility to protect life from the point of conception.
 I'm not a person who just come to that conclusion in the last few months or just in order to run for president.
 I didn't become pro-life because I got into politics.
 I got into politics because I believe that this is an issue that fundamental determines what kind of civilization (unintelligible)

 GONYEA: Meanwhile, Senator John McCain was in the Dubuque, Des Moines and Sioux City making his own pitch for those same voters.
 He was joined by Senator Sam Brownback, who dropped out of the presidential race two weeks ago.
 Brownback has rock-solid conservative credentials coveted by all the frontrunners.
 But he said McCain is his man.

-Senator SAM BROWNBACK (Republican, Kansas): And here is a pro-life leader who will appoint strict constructionist judges so that I believe we can end this night of wrong and have Roe vs. Wade overturned.
+SAM BROWNBACK: And here is a pro-life leader who will appoint strict constructionist judges so that I believe we can end this night of wrong and have Roe vs. Wade overturned.

-Mr. RUDY GIULIANI (Republican, Former New York Mayor): I would reduce taxes.
+RUDY GIULIANI: I would reduce taxes.
 Democrats will raise taxes.
 We're going to have a heck of a difference November of next year.
 American people are going to have one of those elections in which there's going to be a clear difference.
 You vote for the Democrat, you're voting for higher taxes.